Death of an American Citizen Abroad

 Please click here (PDF 200KB), for a template of the letter.
-We ask you to send your instructions by fax (or scan and e-mail) and send the original signed copy by mail to the U.S. Embassy in Bamako.
+We ask you to send your instructions by fax (or scan and email to email@example.com) and send the original signed copy by mail to the U.S. Embassy in Bamako at the following address:

 Cost Associated with a Death Abroad

 As the Department of State has no funds to assist in the cost associated with a death abroad, the family may be required to send funds to cover the costs of the disposition of remains.

 You can contact the Consular Section for more information.